Force over Distance: The Prepared Mind

 No, okay?
 He does NOT think of Ginn.

-None of it matters anyway because Eli has back to back to back to back to back to back to back to back shifts for a week, with, like, the bare minimum amount of time off that Rush considers reasonable, which is something like six hours per day, and Eli will never.
+None of it matters anyway because Eli has back to back to back to back to back to back to back to back shifts for a week, with, like, the bare minimum amount of time off that Rush considers reasonable (six hours per day) and Eli will never.
 Arrange.
 Anything fun.
 Again.
 So long as he lives.
 So help him god.

 He’s learned his lesson.

-Rush told him once that even though one shortens their total life span by not sleeping, the number of hours of conscious thought gained more than outweighs the survival differential.
+Rush once told him that even though one shortens their total lifespan by not sleeping, the number of hours of conscious thought gained more than outweighs the survival differential.
 That was early on.
-Eli wonders if he told his graduate students crap like that or if maybe he was nicer back in the day when all kinds of imminent death didn’t hang in the balance, when it was just, like, writing papers and doing experiments or proofs maybe, and writing theses?
+Eli wonders if he told his graduate students crap like that or if maybe he was nicer back in the day when all kinds of imminent death didn’t hang in the balance, when it was just, like, writing papers and doing experiments, or proofs, maybe?
+Writing theses?
 To be honest, Eli Wallace never even made it through college, so his conceptual understanding of graduate school was, and remains to this day, pretty limited.

 He likes to think Rush was nicer.